Particular/docs.particular.net/servicecontrol/troubleshooting.md

 ### Service fails to start: EsentInstanceUnavailableException

-If ServiceControl fails to start and the logs contain a `Microsoft.Isam.Esent.Interop.EsentInstanceUnavailableException` ensure that ServiceControl [database directory](configure-ravendb-location.md), sub-directory and files, is excluded from any anti-virus and anti-maleware real-time and scheduled scan.
+If ServiceControl fails to start and the logs contain a `Microsoft.Isam.Esent.Interop.EsentInstanceUnavailableException` ensure that ServiceControl [database directory](configure-ravendb-location.md), sub-directory and files, is excluded from any anti-virus and anti-malware real-time and scheduled scan.

 ### Service fails to start: EsentDatabaseDirtyShutdownException